blackburnd/pypgsvg/docs/testing-guide.md

 ## CI/CD Integration

-When running in CI/CD environments, follow the same pattern:
+When running in CI/CD environments use run-tests.sh or follow the same pattern:

 1. Set up virtual environment
 2. Install dependencies
 3. Run unit tests
 4. Run browser tests (with proper browser installation)

 ## Test Development Guidelines

-When adding new tests:
+When adding new tests use run-tests.sh or follow this pattern:

 1. Unit tests should focus on individual functions and components
 2. Browser tests should verify end-to-end functionality and user interactions
 3. Maintain the test directory structure (unit tests in `tests/tests/`, browser tests in `tests/browser/`)
 4. Ensure proper assertions and error messages for easy debugging